sellerlabs/nucleus/README.md

 - Provide a consistent API for common operations.
 - Gather the most useful bits and snippets under one library.
 - Strong emphasis on strict type checking (e.g. `float !== integer`).
+- Functional programming ideas and concepts are welcome (I'm new to this).

 ## Core pieces